Test your basic knowledge |

 28. Fields are specified by these

-29. Lookup type that returns results greater than a given value.
+41. Lookup type that returns results less than or equal to a given value.

 46. Evaluates the QuerySet (by performing the query) and returns an iterator over the results.
 A QuerySet typically caches its results internally so that repeated evaluations do not result in additional queries; this method will instead read results dire